On This Day In Judy Garland’s Life And Career – November 28

 Check out The Judy Room’s Filmography Pages on Girl Crazy here.

 November 28, 1944: The New York premiere of Meet Me In St. Louis at the Astor Theater.
 Judy was in NY for the premiere; her train had stopped in Chicago on the 26th, and she arrived in NYC on the 27th.
-Some books state that this premiere happened on the 27th, but in fact, it was the 28th.
+Some books state that this premiere happened on the 27th, but in fact, it was on the 28th.

 Check out The Judy Room’s Spotlight on Meet Me In St. Louis here.